regebro/tzlocal/README.rst

 tzlocal
 =======

-This Python module returns a ``tzinfo`` object with the local timezone information under Unix and Win-32.
+This Python module returns a ``tzinfo`` object with the local timezone information under Unix and Windows.
-It requires ``pytz``, and returns ``pytz`` ``tzinfo`` objects.
+It requires either Python 3.9+ or the ``backports.tzinfo`` package, and returns ``zoneinfo.ZoneInfo`` objects.

-This module attempts to fix a glaring hole in ``pytz``, that there is no way to get the local timezone information, unless you know the zoneinfo name, and under several Linux distros that's hard or impossible to figure out.
+This module attempts to fix a glaring hole in the ``zoneinfo`` module, that there is no way to get the local timezone information, unless you know the zoneinfo name, andunder several Linux distros that's hard or impossible to figure out.

-Also, with Windows different timezone system using pytz isn't of much use unless you separately configure the zoneinfo timezone name.

 With ``tzlocal`` you only need to call ``get_localzone()`` and you will get a ``tzinfo`` object with the local time zone info.
 On some Unices you will still